If you are experiencing mental health problems or need urgent support, there are lots of places you can go to for help.

 As Time to Change is focusing on challenging discrimination in society, we're not able to provide individual or emergency support for people in crisis.
 But there are lots of people who can.
 They are listed here:

 Provides confidential, non-judgmental emotional support for people experiencing feelings of distress or despair, including those that could lead to suicide.
 You can phone, email, write a letter or in most cases talk to someone face to face.

 Mind provides confidential mental health information services.

 With support and understanding, Mind enables people to make informed choices.
 The Infoline gives information on types of mental distress, where to get help, drug treatments, alternative therapies and advocacy.
-Mind also has a network of nearly 200 local Mind associations providing local services.
+Mind has around 140 local Minds providing local mental health services.

 Telephone: 0300 5000 927 (10am-2pm Monday to Friday)

 Provides expert advice and information to people with mental health problems and those who care for them, as well as giving help to health professionals, employers and staff.
 Rethink also runs Rethink services and groups across England and Northern Ireland.

 Saneline is a national mental health helpline providing information and support to people with mental health problems and those who support them.

 ChildLine is a private and confidential service for children and young people up to the age of nineteen.
 You can contact a ChildLine counsellor for free about anything - no problem is too big or too small.

 Elefriends is a supportive online community where you can be yourself.
 Elefriends is run by Mind.